These are the 21 most awesome cellists of all time

 Earliest in our list of best cellists is Luigi Boccherini.
 The Italian composer, best known for the Minuet from his String Quintet, Op.
 11 No. 5, was in fact a highly gifted cellist.
 Boccherini studied with his father Leopoldo Boccherini, a cellist and double bass player, from the age of five.

-Following further studies in Rome, he and his father were court musicians in Vienna.
+Following further studies in Rome, the young Luigi and his father became court musicians in Vienna.
 Thereafter, Luigi also performed as a court musician in Spain.
 Later patrons included King Friedrich Wilhelm II of Prussia.

 A true virtuoso, Boccherini often played violin repertoire on the cello at pitch (i.e. as it would have sounded on the violin).
 He wrote a large amount of chamber music, including over one hundred string quintets for two violins, viola and two cellos, nearly a hundred string quartets, and numerous string trios and sonatas.